darkhelmet/verboselogging/posts/worth-watching-twice-linus-on-git.md

 - video
 - worth-watching
 ---
-It’s an older talk, but it’s still awesome.
-If you’ve never heard of git before, [check it out.](http://git-scm.com)
+It's an older talk, but it's still awesome.
+If you've never heard of git before, [check it out.](http://git-scm.com)

 [Tech Talk: Linus Torvalds on